marcottelab/plant_orthologs/README.md

 **hmmer_scan.sh:** Takes fasta file containing proteome, directory for output, name for a new hmmdatabase or path to an existing hmmdatabase, name for results file, and optional path to a directory containing hmms if an existing hmmdatabase was not provided.
 Returns compressed hmm database if one was not provided and hmmscan text output.
 Searchs each protein sequence against an hmm database.
   `bash scripts/hmmer_scan.sh input_data/arath/uniprot-proteome%3AUP000006548.0.fasta output_data/euNOG_arath/ input_data/euNOG_pressed/euNOG_hmms scan0.txt`

 **process_edist.py:** Takes fasta file containing proteome, name and path of hmmerscan results, level of hmms searched against (ie eukaryotes), and name and path for output (can make new file or add to existing).
 Returns a space seperated text file with level, proteinID, orthogroup1 (top hit), evalue1, orthogroup2 (2nd hit), evalue2 and proteomeID (from proteome file name).
 If no hits orthogroup1 is listed as proteinID.
-For analysis of evalue distributions.
+For analysis of evalue distributions using OG_evalues.Rmd.
   `python scripts/process_edist.py input_data/uniprot-proteome%3AUP000006548.fasta output_data/euNOG_arath/scan0.txt eukaryotes output_data/euNOG_arath/arath_edist.txt`

 **process_fusions.py:** Takes fasta file containing proteome, name and path of hmmerscan results, level of hmms searched against (ie eukaryotes), and name and path for output (can make new file or add to existing).
 Returns a space seperated text file with level, proteinID, orthogroupIDs, and proteome.
 Proteins included are potential fusion proteins that have more than one significant hit with nonoverlapping regions of alignment.